Jaylaxmi05/my-first-repo/README.md

 # my-first-repo
-A sample repositoryfor learning GitHub basics
+This is a sample repository created for learning GitHub.